VitaIntelli-CQU/GraphDEC/README.md

 ## Tutorial

-### Tutorial 1: Cell abundance prediction on CyTOF proteome dataset
+### Tutorial 1: Cell abundance prediction on HBreast_CYTOF proteome dataset

 1. Download the compressed file Primary_All_Lin.zip from [the URL](https://data.mendeley.com/datasets/vs8m5gkyfn/1), and then decompress and extract the file `Final_Primary_All_Lin.h5ad`.